 - Visit the temples of Angkor Wat — The main reason come to Siem Reap is to use it as a base to visit the magnificent temples of Angkor Wat.
 They are close by and worth a long visit.
 For more information, see the detailed section on Angkor.

-- Apsara Dancing - Though this can seem like a tourist trap given the number of people offering this to you, the dancers are often talented and the dance is very much a part of modern Khmer culture.
+- Apsara Dancing – Though this can seem like a tourist trap given the number of people offering this to you, the dance is very much a part of modern Khmer culture.
 Dancers are authentic and talented- though touristy, this is a great way to see traditional Khmer performance art.

 - Tarantula treats – Seen as big, black, scary spiders by most, these critters are a favorite snack throughout the country.
 Often fried with butter and garlic, this delicacy is an interesting thing to try.
 Try not to let the gooey insides get to you.

-- Happy Ranch Horse Farm – This ranch offers countryside trail rides by horseback—you can take rides that last anywhere from one hour to four.
+- Happy Ranch Horse Farm – This ranch offers countryside trail rides by horseback—you can take rides that last anywhere from 1-4 hours.
 Wander in and out of the various villages, rice fields, and Buddhist pagodas during sunrise or sunset.
 It is an awesome adventure.

-- Cambodian Cooking Class – Learning the art of Cambodian cuisine is a fun and more unique tourist attraction.
-The class sizes tend to be around 6 people and you will learn 3 entire meals as well as get recipe cards at the end.
+- Cambodian Cooking Class – Learning the art of Cambodian cuisine is a fun and unique tourist attraction.
+The class sizes tend to be around 6 people, and you will learn to cook 3 entire meals, as well as get recipe cards at the end.

 - Banteay Srei – Known as the ‘city of women’, this site was built in dedication to the Hindu God, Shiva.
 With a number of outstanding, red sandstone carved statues, Banteay Srei is an astonishing sight to visit.